suocle/DrFARM-Source-Code/README.md

 ```

 # Simulation II replication
-In simulation II of our manuscript<sup>[2]</sup>, the individuals are assumed to be related individuals with third-degree relatedness on average.
+In simulation II of our manuscript<sup>[2]</sup>, the individuals are assumed to have third-degree relatedness on average.
 Assuming the `mvnfast` library has been loaded, in order to generate a replicate of data for simulation II, all we need is to replace line 36 of `SmallExample.R`:

 ```
 Z <- matrix(rnorm(n*k), n, k)